intuitivecomputing/icl_pupil_ros/README.md

 # icl_gaze_tracker
-ROS package to interact with the Pupil invisible gaze tracker.
+Very Simple ROS package to interact with the Pupil invisible gaze tracker.

 Connects to the tracker through ndsi interface and publishes the fpv image on `fpv_image/compressed` in `sensor_msgs/CompressedImage` format and the gaze point on `gaze_pt` in `geometry_msgs/PointStamped` fromat.
 Parameter `~draw_gaze` enables drawing of the gaze point on the fpv image.